---------------------------------------

 "It's a ci-kat-a!"

 The big feline, now clearly visible as a SWAT Kat, looked protectively over his charge at the room full of researchers, eyes narrowing.
-It was clear he could explode in a fury if any dared ask he leave.
-It was clear that he wasn't thinking levelly.
-It was equally clear that he was in pain beyond level thought.
+It was clear he could explode in a fury if any dared ask him to leave.
+It was clear that he wasn't thinking rationally.
+And, it was equally clear that he was in pain beyond rational thought.
 Pupils veiled, the agony behind his mask couldn't be hidden.
 His shrouded eyes were haunted.
 His fury was the final stage before exhaustion and despair.

 "Help me," he whispered again.